 Property, plant and equipment are reviewed for impairment whenever there is indication that the assets are impaired in accordance with the accounting policy stated in Note 2.15.
-If any such indication exists, management will perform an impairment assessment by comparing the carrying amount of the related PPE against the recoverable amount.
-The recoverable amount is estimated based on the higher of value-in-use ("VIU") and fair value less costs to sell ("FVLCS") of the asset.
+If any such indication exists, management will perform an impairment assessment by comparing the carrying amount of the related PPE or the cash-generating unit ("CGU") against the recoverable amount.
+The recoverable amount is estimated based on the higher of value-in-use ("VIU") and fair value less costs to sell ("FVLCTS") of the asset or CGU.